infinite-options/MTYD-Backend-old/README.md

 > **Notice:** if is_addon: true means that we are selecting for add on, so the sending data will be written into the addon_selected table and if is_addon: false then the sending data will be written into the meals_selected table.

 **There are still some endpoints have not completed yet.
 We will update this README when we have those endpoints tested.**

+# ms_api_test

+_This is a automatic testing for ms\\\_api.py.
+This file is broken now because some endpoint have been updated.
+It need to be fixed before running.
+It is using Python unit test to implement the test._